akbarhmu/laravel-online-shop/README.md

 DB_USERNAME=root
 DB_PASSWORD=
 ```
 Change `RAJAONGKIR_API_KEY` with apikey that you can obtain them from [here](https://rajaongkir.com/akun/panel).
 Make sure RAJAONGKIR_PACKAGE is starter, because we didn't support PRO package at the moment.
-This api used to calculate the delivery cost.
+This API is used for calculating the shipping cost.
 ```
 RAJAONGKIR_API_KEY=
 RAJAONGKIR_PACKAGE=starter
 ```
-Change `BINDERBYTE_API_KEY` with apikey that you can obtain them from [here](https://dashboard.binderbyte.com/profile), this  used for track shipping.
+Change `BINDERBYTE_API_KEY` with apikey that you can obtain them from [here](https://dashboard.binderbyte.com/profile), this  used for shipping tracking.
 ```
 BINDERBYTE_API_KEY=
 ```